 Built-In Training with Rock Maker University

 Rock Maker University provides tours of the major features and functions, and also provides tutorials that span the entire crystallography process that help you create what you need to create.
-For example, when you complete the "Make a Protein" tutorial, your efforts will result in a protein formulation you can use in any experiment design -- no time sacrificed while learning to use the software.
+For example, when you complete the "Make a Protein" tutorial, your efforts will result in a protein formulation you can use in any experiment design -- no time is sacrificed while learning to use the software.